MicrosoftDocs/defender-docs/articles/defender-for-cloud/defender-for-sql-usage.md

       - Publisher: Microsoft.Azure.Monitor
       - Type: AzureMonitorWindowsAgent

-### Naming conventions in the Deny policy allowlist
+### Naming conventions in the "Deny policy" allowlist

 - Defender for SQL uses the following naming convention when creating our resources: